 Technology is amazing and frustrating.
 We had some serious challenges with Emotiv’s Insight brain scanner and eventually upgraded to the Emotiv’s Epoc unit which was much more reliable in data display and device connection.

-Drones are hard – the first one just flew away.
-Leaving its masters dumbstruck and bruised.
+Drones are hard, especially when you’re adding extra gadgets to them – the first one just flew away leaving its masters dumbstruck and bruised.
 The second drone had violent altercation with a tree.
 Our 3rd drone is a serious upgrade with obstacle avoidance and a much better range.
 Attaching lights and external brackets and cameras to a drone is still a huge risk, especially when you’re flying it over the ocean on an autonomous path based on brain wave activity.
 Photographing this work is one of the greater challenges we’ve had.
 Managing a 25 second window, difficult focus profiles, remote drone lighting and ambient lighting together is a great stretch.

 We’d be lying if we said this wasn’t a lot of fun too – the work requires considerable hands on time with some fascinating technology, understanding and then stretching it.